CafeFPS/r5_flowstate/README.md

 # Features
 - Season 14 weapon data.
-- Laser sights implemented.
+- Laser sights.
-- User friendly UI.
-- Results UI, displays the challenge data at the end.
+- Results UI, displays the results data at the end of the challenge.
 - History UI, saves challenges data, useful to see your performance over time.
-	- Print to console button.
+	- Print to console button so you can copy paste and analyze your data.
 Use Insert key to open the console.
-- Classic Aim Trainer weapon available, this weapon is hitscan with no spread, no recoil and no delay.
+- Classic aim trainer weapon available, this weapon is hitscan with no spread, no recoil and no delay.
 (Tile Frenzy, Smoothbot and other challenges are interesting to play with this weapon!)
 - Settings UI, exclusive settings menu for the Aim Trainer.
-	- Weapon Selector UI featuring Attachments Box UI using right click.
+	- Weapon Selector UI featuring Attachments Box UI.
 	- Legend select button featuring my mod: https://www.youtube.com/watch?v=Bm0sIN15n5Y
 	- Button to change dummies shields.
 	- Button to change dummies strafing speed.
-(Only compatible with the following challenges: Strafing dummie, Target Switching, Arc Stars pratice, Shooting from Lift and Running Targets)
+(Only compatible with the following challenges: Strafing Dummy, Target Switching, Arc Stars Pratice, Shooting From Lift and Running Targets)
 	- Button to set the targets invincible.
 	- Button to enable/disable autoreload weapon on hit.
 	- Button to enable/disable autoreload weapon on kill.